guinob17/learning_log/README.md

 Building with Jefferson Lobato course on YouTube...

-Learning log web page with Django
+Learning log web page with Django!